Aview-International/srt-converter/README.md

 1. This only works on utf8 captions.
 Non-utf8 characters are stripped out.
 2. The formatting is not preserved if the creator-provided captions have some.
+3. Videos with no captions (auto-generated is ) will fail to work with this script.